 The metal cage works incredibly well at keeping birds out except the very smallest, like goldfinches and chickadees.
-Just please don’t think that medium-size birds such as Northern Cardinals will be able to use this style of feeder.
+Desirable medium-sized birds, such as Northern Cardinals, will NOT be able to use this style of feeder.

 Also, make sure to have patience!
 It may take your goldfinches a little while to figure out that they can fit inside the openings.